Fenchel-Moreau identities on convex cones: Definitions and main results

 \end{Def}

-In other words, $\F^{\vee} = \F$ means $\F$ is self-dual in its own closed span.
-Since $\C$ is itself a face and $\cspan\C=\H$ due to self-duality, a perfect cone must have nonempty interior.
-In finite-dimensions, a self-dual cone always has nonempty interior (c.f. \cite[Exercise 6.15]{bauschke2011convex}).
+\rmk{Since $\C$ is a face of itself, a perfect cone $\C$ is self-dual.} In finite-dimensions, a self-dual cone always has nonempty interior in its own span (c.f. \cite[Exercise 6.15]{bauschke2011convex}).
 Hence, if $\H$ is finite-dimensional, then \eqref{item:2} automatically follows from \eqref{item:1}.
 Compared with \cite[Definition 3]{barker1978perfect} where only \eqref{item:1} is imposed, condition \eqref{item:2} is added to ensure this non-degeneracy in infinite dimensions.
 In Section~\ref{section:examples}, we give two examples of perfect cones, a finite-dimensional one and an infinite-dimensional one.